kaittli/DH110-22F/assignment06/README.md

 For this assignment, I designed everything in Figma.
 ### URL Link for Screen Designs
+Access Figma file (with all variations and the final screens) [here.](https://www.figma.com/file/ScNH6IIRz7GmkQdxxjWWtW/Interface-Design?node-id=0%3A1)
 ## Screen Design
 ## Typographic variations
 ![screen shot](typography.png)